Manzia/roy-manzi-75/README.md

-1- pulls product data from the backend JavaEE server 2- allows users to generate qualitative queries using UIPickerView 3- displays top-ranked products for the qualitative query 4- displays a chart that shows the rank of the product against each selected qualitative attribute
+1- pulls product data from the backend JavaEE server 2- allows users to generate qualitative queries using UIPickerView 3- displays the top-ranked products for the qualitative query 4- displays a chart that shows the rank of the product against each selected qualitative attribute